Child protection

 The solutions

-UNICEF will support the Government and other national stakeholders in strengthening a child protection system that is inclusive and effective in preventing and responding to child protection violations, including in humanitarian contexts.
+UNICEF supports the Government and other national stakeholders in strengthening a child protection system that is inclusive and effective in preventing and responding to child protection violations, including in humanitarian contexts.
+Followings are some priority areas of interventions:

-- Roll-out of case management, information management and referral systems; and support a continuum of services across social welfare, justice, health and education
+- Support a continuum of services across social welfare, justice, health, and education

-- Respond to the increasing risks of online sexual exploitation, abuse and bullying, jointly with relevant authorities and with information and communication technology companies
+- Pursue a holistic approach from the policy level to capacity-building on digital literacy among boys, girls, adolescents, caregivers, professionals, and policymakers to respond to the increasing risks of online sexual exploitation, abuse, and bullying, jointly with relevant authorities and with information and communication technology companies

-- Increase awareness about on online and offline violence against children, increase knowledge on child survivors of violence, existing services and reporting mechanisms, and support gender-responsive positive parenting
+- Promote behaviour change among stakeholders regarding online and offline violence against children, increase knowledge on child survivors of violence, existing services and reporting mechanisms, and support gender-responsive positive parenting